Entry requirements for Nigeria

 Our entry requirements will vary depending on your level of study, the course you are interested in and your English language proficiency.

-If you have graduated from the national high school system, you will be required to successfully complete a one year International Foundation Programme before entering our undergraduate courses.
+If you have graduated from the national high school system, you may be required to successfully complete an International Foundation Year before entering our undergraduate courses.

 You will be required to have the Senior School Certificate combined with a successfully completed International Foundation Programme from a reputable institution to be considered for admission on to our bachelor's degree courses.